hoangtn/extTADA/README.md

 This is used to describe the workflow of the hierachical bayesian project.

-Click here [describeModels.pdf](./describeModels.pdf) to take a quick look at the work.
+Click here [presentMay2016.pdf](./presentMay2016.pdf) to take a quick look at current presenation.

 Go to [Model](./Model) to see the description of different models.